 Audio Recorder is the revamped version of Gnome applet ‘Audio Rec’.
 It is an easy to use but extremely powerful app that caters to all of your audio recording needs in Ubuntu Unity and Gnome 3.
-Lets take a look at the features of Audio Recorder.
+Let’s see how to install Audio Recorder in Ubuntu.

 Features of Audio Recorder:

-Records all kind of sound from all kind of sources:
+Records all kind of sound from various kind of sources: